 Staff recommends that language in this section be more specific to ensure that the provision does not allow a loophole to promote something that was not otherwise intended.
 An example would an arbor or pergola that is put into a required yard that becomes used for parking or a trellis that is used as a fence.
-Staff suggests putting height limitations on those structures in required yards and include specific language that an arbor, trellis, or pergola shall not be covered by roof like material, such as plastic or wood, to create an accessory structure that has not been counted in the floor area ratio for structures under roof as defined in section 2-145 or the Zoning Ordinance.
+Staff suggests putting height limitations of ten feet (10.0 ft.) in height on those structures in required yards and include specific language that an arbor, trellis, or pergola shall not be covered by roof like material, such as plastic or wood, to create an accessory structure that has not been counted in the floor area ratio for structures under roof as defined in section 2-145 or the Zoning Ordinance.